ChrisVivasAI/blogger/README.md

 ## Contact

-If you have any questions or feedback, please reach out to us at [contact@hgabstudios.com](mailto:contact@hgabstudios.com).
+If you have any questions or feedback, please reach out to us at [solutios@chrisvivas.ai](mailto:solutions@chrisvivas.ai).

 ## Acknowledgements